marciot/pce/README.md

 2. Exposed to JavaScript the ability to send messages to the emulator via *_set_msg to allow for disk insertion.
 3. Exposed some of the e8530.c routines to JavaScript to support LocalTalk emulation

+## How does this code differ from James Friend's PCE.js?

+1. James build scripts and UI have been removed, since this functionality is provided by [retroweb-vintage-computer-museum](https://github.com/marciot/retroweb-vintage-computer-museum).
+2. Build instructions have been revised for the Emscripten available as of August 7, 2016 (emcc version 1.36.0)

 ## Build instructions

 Make sure you have a working version of Emscripten.
 Do this by following the [Emscripten tutorial](https://kripken.github.io/emscripten-site/index.html).